-The yield comparison tables are compiled from irrigated yield tests conducted by the Irrigation Crop Diversification Corp (ICDC) and the Canada-Saskatchewan Irrigation Diversification Centre (CSIDC).
-The data is collected from irrigated co-operative (preregistration) trials, regional yield trials, agronomic and observational trials, and producerfunded yield trials.
+The yield comparison tables are compiled from irrigated yield tests conducted by the Irrigation Crop Diversification Corp (ICDC).
+The data is collected from irrigated cooperative (pre-registration) trials, regional yield trials, agronomic and observational trials, and producer-funded yield trials.